andportnoy/yahoo-finance-csv/README.md

 # Development goals
 Provide two main functions:
-1. `current`, delivering realtime stock data as fast as possible
+1. `current`, delivering realtime stock data as fast as possible (as of now, it returns a pandas DataFrame, which is slower than raw data; the end user might prefer a different format)
 2. `historical`, exporting historical price data as a clean Pandas DataFrame

 # To-dos: